ajayboddu-2006/Digital_Heart_Rate_Estimator/README.md

 * **Interval Averaging:** Multiple RR intervals are averaged over a configurable number of peaks.
 This reduces the impact of occasional irregular beats or misdetected peaks, providing a smoother, more physiologically meaningful heart rate estimate.
 * **Edge Detection:** Rising edges of the peak detection signal are tracked to accurately identify the timing of heartbeats.
 * **Outlier Rejection:** By using averaging and counting only valid intervals, the system reduces sensitivity to noise-induced false peaks.
+* **Clock gating:**  The entire RR-interval logic (timebase counter, edge detector, accumulation, averaging) runs on a gated clock clk_rr that is enabled only while done = 0.
+Once the required number of RR intervals is averaged, done is set to 1, clk_rr is shut off, and all internal registers stop toggling, eliminating further dynamic power.

+* **One-shot computation & localized activity:** The block performs a single averaging operation over NUM_PEAKS intervals, then freezes; no continuous processing or unnecessary re-calculation.
+Even the edge detection on peak_detected and the timebase counter only operate while measurement is active, keeping switching activity tightly bounded to the measurement window.
 The RR interval stage provides a **robust temporal measurement**, forming the foundation for accurate heart rate computation.

 ### 4. BPM Calculation